Helvella acetabulum: Description

-The spores are smooth, elliptical, translucent (hyaline), and contain a single central oil droplet; they have dimensions of 18–20 by 12–14 µm.
-The spore-bearing cells, the asci, are 350–400 by 15–20 µm, are operculate—meaning they have an apical "lid" that releases the spores.
+The spores are smooth, elliptical, translucent (hyaline), and contain a single central oil droplet; they have dimensions of 18–20 by 12–14 μm.
+The spore-bearing cells, the asci, are 350–400 by 15–20 μm, are operculate—meaning they have an apical "lid" that releases the spores.
 The tips of the asci are inamyloid, so they do not adsorb iodine when stained with Melzer's reagent.
-The paraphyses are club-shaped, and have a pale brown color, with tips that are up to 10 µm thick.
+The paraphyses are club-shaped, and have a pale brown color, with tips that are up to 10 μm thick.

-Although the edibility of the fruit bodies is often listed as "unknown", consumption of this fungus is not recommended as similar species in the family Helvellaceae contain varying levels of MMH.
-MMH can be removed by boiling in a well ventilated area but consumption of any MMH-producing mushroom is not advisable (see article on G. Esculenta).
-Roger Phillips lists the species as poisonous.

 Similar species

 Helvella queletii has a roughly similar form and appearance, but the ribbing in that species does not extend up the margin as does H. acetabulum.
 H. griseoalba has ribs that extend halfway up the sides of the fruit body, but the color of the cup is pale to dark gray rather than cream.
-The fruit bodies also resemble those of H. costifera, but the latter species is distinguished by its grayish to grayish-brown hymenium; like H. acetabulum, it has ribs that extend to most of the outside of the fruit body.
+The ribs of H. solitaria and Dissingia leucomelaena barely touch the cap.
+H. costifera produces similar fruit bodies but has a grayish to grayish-brown hymenium; like H. acetabulum, it has ribs that extend to most of the outside of the fruit body.
 There are sometimes intermediate forms between the two species, making them difficult to distinguish.

 H. robusta is also similar to H. acetabulum, but has a lighter-colored hymenium, a robust stem, and the margin of the fruit body is often bent over the stem at maturity.
 In contrast, H. acetabulum never has the edge of the fruit body bent over the stem, and the stem is "indistinct or prominent, but never robust".
-Another similar species is H. leucomelaena.
+Other similar species include H. leucomelaena and Gyromitra perlata.